 In planning your communicative language lesson, it's important to start your class with an exciting, engaging activity such as classroom BINGO.
-It is always a good idea to get students talking early in the class, rather than starting with a lecture or a grammar explanation.
+It is always a good idea to get students talking early in the class, rather than starting with immediate instruction or a grammar explanation.

 For example, if you’ve been studying family vocabulary, the phrases might be “has two siblings” or “is an aunt.”
 If the class has been reviewing hobbies, you could include phrases such as, “plays videogames” or “runs in the park.”
-You can even customize the game to specific verb tenses, such as what everyone did last weekend (“went to a baseball game”) or plans for the upcoming holiday (“will travel out of state”).
+You can even customize the game to specific verb tenses, such as what everyone did last weekend (i.e. “went to a baseball game”) or plans for the upcoming holiday (i.e. “will travel out of state”).

 For example, if the phrase is “has two siblings,” a student would ask his or her classmate, “Do you have two siblings?”
 If the classmate answers yes, the student can write the classmate’s name in that particular BINGO square.
 The goal is to fill five consecutive squares (vertical, horizontal, or diagonal) with different classmates’ names, so as to encourage students to talk with multiple people throughout the course of the game.

-Have you incorporated BINGO into your lessons?
+Have you incorporated BINGO into your language lessons?
 Do you have other suggestions for communicative warm-up activities?
 Let us know in the comments below!